Fundamental Concepts

 import { reactiveValue } from '@xndrjs/adapter-svelte';

-import { CounterManager } from './counter-manager';
+import { CounterVM } from './counter-vm';

-const manager = new CounterManager();
+const vm = new CounterVM();

-const countStore = reactiveValue(() => manager.count);
+const countStore = reactiveValue(() => vm.count);

-const doubledStore = reactiveValue(() => manager.doubled); // ComputedValue works the same way
+const doubledStore = reactiveValue(() => vm.doubled); // ComputedValue works the same way

 </script>